nirmata/terraform-nirmata-eks-n4k/README.md

 The terraform module deploys N4K, best practice policy set, and pod security policy set and registers the EKS cluster with NPM.

-Prerequisite:-
+Prerequisites:-

+	1. Existing EKS Cluster should be available.
-	1. AWS CLI should be configured with EKS Cluster Access.
+	2. AWS CLI should be configured with EKS Cluster Access.

 Note:- Currently this module is supported to:-